thomasjo/thomasjo.com/articles/2009-08-04-xmldsig-in-the-net-framework.md

 title: XMLDSIG in the .NET framework
 date: 04/08/2009

-I was recently given the task on one of my projects at work, to implement a new version of a digital signature solution that we use to get legally binding “signatures” from users.
+I was recently given the task on one of my projects at work, to implement a new version of a digital signature solution that we use to get legally binding "signatures" from users.
 As part of the upgrade process, I had to implement support for [XMLDSIG](http://www.w3.org/TR/2008/REC-xmldsig-core-20080610/).

 To my great joy, I discovered that the .NET framework has supported XMLDSIG for years, but I quickly got into problems and all of the documentation I found online, including the official MSDN documentation covering the XMLDSIG support was either lacking or incorrect...